dyodji/RealityCheck/README.md

 ## Invoking /RealityCheckBot

-To invoke the bot, as a logged in user on Reddit, reply to a post or comment with:
+To invoke the bot, as a logged in user on Reddit, reply to a post or comment within a list of configured subReddits (see config.ini) with:
   1. `/RealityCheck` or any one of the configured triggers (e.g. /RealityCheckBot, /forReal, /furReel... see config.ini)
   2. `/RealityCheck additional claim here` if you care to attempt to summarize the claim yourself.
 To remain unbias, both the original and summary claims will be researched, with priorty/emphasis given to the original.